rollthecloudinc/quell/README.md

 ### Module Federation

-Modules that facilitate using Druid as a shell and embedding independent applications and modules.
+Modules that facilitate using platform as a shell and embedding independent applications and modules.

 * alienalias
 * outsider